-Committee: to make recommendations to Court on the budget for capital projects; to decide on all capex proposals involving expenditure of £500,000 or above, subject to these proposals being included in the Court approved capital plan and, where appropriate, having been approved by the Estates Committee; and to decide on all requests for capital budget variances of £500,000 or above.
-To authorise individual items of revenue Licelth Cofety 9 Mallhaire Mr Dovid Novell expenditure costing £1M or more Health, Safety & Wellbeing Committee Mr David Newall The primary roles of the Committee shall be to: Provide a forum within which consultation and discussion on health and safety, environmental and sustainability matters may take place between representatives of University management and representatives of staff and students who may be affected by University activities Make representations and recommendations to the University Court Advise Court on all matters affecting the health and safety of staff, students and visitors to the University and on environmental management issues, having regard to the importance of environmental sustainability Human Resources Committee Lay member of Court On behalf of Court, to review the University's HR Strategy and, through agreed performance indicators, monitor its relevance, implementation and effectiveness Ensure that the strategy is consistent with and supports the University's mission, vision and values Monitor compliance with the legal and regulatory framework for HR and ensure the adoption of best practice Act as a sounding board for the University's executive officers and HR function, providing advice, from a breadth of perspectives, on human resource management issues Ensure that the University's senior management demonstrate the importance of HR to the institution by providing support and leadership to all its staff.
-Nominations Committee Mr David Ross To make recommendations to Court on the appointment of co-opted lay members, having regard to the skills and experience required To make recommendations to Court on the appointment of Court committee members, and on the convenership of Court committees To advise Court on any other matter relating to its membership Remuneration Committee Lay member of Court To formulate the University's remuneration policy, and to review that policy annually, recommending changes to Court as appropriate To determine salaries for members of the Senior Management Group, having regard to: - their performance in advancing the University's strategic objectives, the need to offer salaries that are competitive with those of other major UK universities, as reflected in robust comparative data, and the budget approved by Court. the budget approved by Court In the absence of the Principal, to determine the 1 the absolute of the Filholpal, to determine the
+[Committee: to make recommendations to Court on the budget for capital projects; to decide on all capex proposals involving expenditure of £500,000 and £25M, subject to these proposals being included in the Court approved capital plan and, where appropriate, having been approved by the Estates Committee; to make recommendations to Court on all capex proposals involving expenditure of £25M or above, subject to these proposals being included in the Court approved capital plan and, where appropriate, having been approved by Estates Committee; and to decide on all requests for capital budget variances of £500,000 or above.
+To authorise individual items of revenue expenditure costing £1M or more Health, Safety & Wellbeing Mr David Newall The primary roles of the Committee shall be to: Committee Provide a forum within which consultation and discussion on health and safety, environmental and sustainability matters may take place between representatives of University management and representatives of staff and students who may be affected by University activities Make representations and recommendations to the University Court Advise Court on all matters affecting the health and safety of staff, students and visitors to the University and on environmental management issues, having regard to the importance of environmental sustainability Human Resources Committee Lay member of Court On behalf of Court, to review the University's HR Strategy and, through agreed performance indicators, monitor its relevance, implementation and effectiveness Ensure that the strategy is consistent with and supports the University's mission, vision and values Monitor compliance with the legal and regulatory framework for HR and ensure the adoption of best practice Act as a sounding board for the University's executive officers and HR function, providing advice, from a breadth of perspectives, on human resource management issues Ensure that the University's senior management demonstrate the importance of HR to the institution by providing support and leadership to all its staff.
+Nominations Committee Ms Elizabeth Passey • To make recommendations to Court on the appointment of co-opted lay members, having regard to the skills and experience required To make recommendations to Court on the appointment of Court committee members, and on the convenership of Court committees To advise Court on any other matter relating to its To advise Court on any other matter relating to its membership Remuneration Committee Mr Ken Brown • To formulate the University's remuneration policy, and to review that policy annually, recommending changes to Court as appropriate To determine salaries for members of the Senior

-Principal's salary; Annually, to determine the University's policy on the performance-related reward of professorial and senior administrative staff (all level 10 staff); and To advise Court on the University's policy on severance arrangements for staff, and, within parameters agreed by Court, to implement that policy, considering on an individual basis, any severance proposal: - that departs from the parameters agreed by Court, and/or that pertains to a member of the Senior Management Group.
+Management Group, having regard to: their performance in advancing the University's strategic objectives, the need to offer salaries that are competitive with those of other major UK universities, as reflected in robust comparative data, and the budget approved by Court In the absence of the Principal, to determine the Principal's salary; Annually, to determine the University's policy on the performance-related reward of professorial and senior administrative staff (all level 10 staff); and To advise Court on the University's policy on severance arrangements for staff, and, within parameters agreed by Court, to implement that policy, considering on an individual basis, any severance proposal: that departs from the parameters agreed by Court, and/or that pertains to a member of the Senior Management Group.